jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

 * should the RGB LED be on or off?
 * what color should the RGB LED be?

-First, lets refactor our original testing code to work as it did, but using state.

-We'll start by simply using multiple variables to hold various state values.
-You will see how convoluted this can get:
+Since this is a first pass, let's start by simply using multiple variables to hold various state values.

 .. tip::

-    Remember this code is assuming you have created a ``setup.py`` file as explained `in the previous article <{filename}/circuitpython-state-1.rst#abstractions-keeping-the-code-simple>`__.
+    Remember this code is assuming you have created a ``setup.py`` file as explained `part 1 <{filename}/circuitpython-state-1.rst#abstractions-keeping-the-code-simple>`__.